 How Long Is A Sikh Wedding?

 The main ceremony, Anand Karaj, lasts for around 2 to 3 hours.
 It’s followed by lunch and a reception at night.
-Before the main day though, the Maiyan ceremony starts and the complete set of prewedding rituals and the Anand Karaj can take around 2 to 3 days.
+Before the main day though, the Maiyan ceremony starts and the complete set of Sikh wedding traditions and the Anand Karaj can take around 2 to 3 days.
 Most Indian weddings are a 3-day long celebration, on average, and Sikh weddings are no different.

 Can A Sikh Marry A Non-Sikh?